Pre-registration rules

 You must also meet these registration requirements:

-• not be adjudicated mentally incapacitated with respect to voting in Florida or any other State, or if you have, you must first have your voting rights restored
+• not have been adjudicated mentally incapacitated with respect to voting in Florida or any other state without having the right to vote restored

 Georgia pre-registration rules